-83 See GPW art.
-21; PICTET, supra note 50, at 47 ("Prisoners will be released and repatriated as soon as there are no longer any reasons for captivity, that is to say, at the end of active hostilities.").
+&lt;sup>85 See GPW art.
+21; PICTET, supra note 54, at 47 ("Prisoners will be released and repatriated as soon as there are no longer any reasons for captivity, that is to say, at the end of active hostilities.").

-84 See PICTET, supra note 50, at 46.
+&lt;sup>86 See PICTET, supra note 54, at 46.

-Neutral and non-belligerent signatory countries also have an obligation to intern members of belligerent armed forces under the Geneva Conventions of 1949.87 The neutral country must treat these prisoners as POWs, except that certain provisions do not apply, including arts.
-8, 10 and 126 (relating to visits by representatives of the Protecting Power88 or international organization acting in that role), 15 and 30 (maintenance and medical care; in this case costs are to be borne by the belligerent nations), 58-67 (financial resources) and 92 (penal provisions for unsuccessful escape).89 There is no express obligation to arrest and detain persons who are not lawful combatants and are suspected of having participated in hostilities before crossing a border into neutral territory.
+Protecting Power or international organization acting in that role), 15 and 30 (maintenance and medical care; in this case costs are to be borne by the belligerent nations), 58-67 (financial resources) and 92 (penal provisions for unsuccessful escape).
+There is no express obligation to arrest and detain persons who are not lawful combatants and are suspected of having participated in hostilities before crossing a border into neutral territory.

 Prisoners of War.
 The privileged status of prisoners of war grew from the concept of military necessity.
 Declarations of "no quarter" were forbidden because an enemy soldier who had become hors de combat - incapacitated due to injury, illness, surrender or capture - no longer posed a danger to combatants.
 Killing such persons or causing their needless suffering was considered to serve no valid military purpose, the objective being the incapacitation rather than the annihilation of enemy.
 The privilege of being held as a prisoner of war was not extended to brigands, pirates, looters and pillagers not associated with the uniformed army of any state.
 Such persons were considered common criminals acting for personal gain rather than agents of a state, and they could be summarily shot.
 (Modern rules require a fair criminal trial).
-Objective status of the privilege of the privile
+(Modern rules

 The first codified set of rules for the protection of prisoners of war was General Orders 100 (known as the Lieber Code), adopted by the Union Army during the Civil War.
-It covered "[a]ll soldiers of whatever species of arms; all men who belong to the rising en masse of the hostile country; all those who are attached to the army for its efficiency, and promote directly the object of war..." as well as "citizens who accompany an army for whatever purpose, such as sutlers, editors, or reporters of journals, or contractors, if captured" It was forbidden to declare that every member of a legitimate levy en masse - a spontaneous uprising of citizens in
+It covered "[a]ll soldiers of whatever species of arms; all men who belong to the rising en masse of the hostile country; all those who are attached to the army for its efficiency, and promote directly the object of war..." as well as "citizens who accompany an army for whatever purpose, such as sutlers, editors, or reporters of journals, or contractors, if captured ...."
+It was forbidden to declare that every member of a legitimate levy en masse - a spontaneous uprising of citizens in opposition to an armed invasion - would be treated as a bandit, but once the